kalbhor/Tasqueue/README.md

 A tasqueue server is the main store that holds the broker and the results interfaces.
 It also acts as a hub to register tasks.

+#### Server Options
+- `traceProvider` : Tasqueue supports open-telemetry to instrument logs and errors.
+Clients can supply an appropriate trace provider.

 #### Usage

 ```go